AOMediaCodec/libavif/README.md

 <https://aomediacodec.github.io/av1-avif/>

-It can encode and decode all AOM supported YUV formats and bit depths (with alpha).
+It can encode and decode all AV1 supported YUV formats and bit depths (with alpha).

 It is recommended that you check out/use